MylesBorins/curriculum_vitae/readme.md

 ##Curriculum Vitae

-Current as of December 2013.
+Current as of April 2014

 Adapted from the moderncv default template